trustbit/exercises/transport-tycoon/trace/README.md

 $ python trace.py AB.log
 ```

-Or to write to the file:
+Or to write to the file, you just pipe the outputs there:

 ```bash
 $ python trace.py AB.log > AB.trace